Herman Road Forever Wild Forest

 The park offers a high diversity of trees including Eastern Hemlock, American Beech, Sweet Birch, Tulip Poplar, Sugar Maple, Quaking Aspen, Black Cherry, Norway Spruce, Red Pine, White Pine, Cotton Wood, Red Oak, Red Maple, Yellow Poplar.

 Wildlife is abundant.
-Deer, red and grey fox, fisher cat, coyote, turkey, and many avian species are commonly observed.
+Deer, red and grey fox, fisher, coyote, turkey, and many avian species are commonly observed.

 Keep a sharp lookout for extensive hillside terracing related to past agricultural activities, and hidden treasures like a half-buried car engine, an old cistern, and a stone foundation.